KBNLresearch/WordEmbeddingPlayground/README.md

-## Exploring word embedings
+## Explore word embedings

-Code for exploring vector spaces.
-See the lexicon expansion [README](https://github.com/kasparvonbeelen/WordEmbeddingPlayground/tree/master/code/LexiconExpansion/README.md) for more information.
+To read more about the interactive **lexicon expansion** go [here](./code/LexiconExpansion/README.md) for more information.

-## Bias
+## Analyse bias

 Inspect bias over different Word2Vec model.
-See the bias [README](https://github.com/kasparvonbeelen/WordEmbeddingPlayground/tree/master/code/Bias/README.md) for more information.
+See the bias [README](./code/Bias/README.md) for more information.